 Because home security cameras need to be on the job 24/7, they can use up a good chunk of electricity.
 You’ll definitely keep your power bill from taking an extra hit with solar-powered cameras, but the amount of savings will vary from home to home.

-Most of the solar-powered security cameras we recommend include rechargeable battery backup that can keep your camera working for anywhere from twelve hours to three days.
+Most of the solar-powered security cameras we recommend include rechargeable battery backup that can keep your camera working for anywhere from 12 hours to three days.

 Certain content that appears on this site comes from Amazon.
 This content is provided “as is” and is subject to change or removal at any time.